 The entire region is open to general turkey hunting April 8-14 (youth only) and April 15 - May 25, Sept.
 15 – Oct.
 9, and certain units on private property (excluding corporate timber lands) Nov.
 21 – Dec.
 31.

 is a good tool for showing different federal land ownership.
 For information on corporate timberland, visit websites for the Potlatch Timber Corporation

 and the Bennett Lumber Company

 Hunting opportunities have remained consistent for the last several years.
-The Unit 38 controlled youth-only spring turkey hunt has been split into two hunts this year to provide additional youth hunting opportunities.
+The Unit 38 controlled youth-only spring turkey hunt was split into two hunts last year to provide additional youth hunting opportunities.
 The first hunt is during April 8-April 24 (60 tags) and the second hunt is during April 25-May 25 (40 tags).

 Turkey hunting opportunities in the Southwest Region by opportunity type: